Jean-Claude Lorquet

 Jean-Claude Lorquet (born 19 September 1935) is a professor of Theoretical Chemistry at the University of Liège.
 He is member of the International Academy of Quantum Molecular Science and author of over 100 scientific papers.

-Some of his students are also well known for their contribution to quantum chemistry and reactivity: Michèle Desouter-Lecomte, Bernard Ley, Françoise Remacle.
+Some of his students are also well known for their contribution to quantum chemistry and reactivity: Michèle Desouter-Lecomte, Bernard Leyh, Françoise Remacle.

 Lorquet was born in Liège, Belgium.